-The Most Shocking Moments in Allen v Farrow: Dylan Farrow's Story, Woody Allen's Prolific Career - E!
+The Most Disturbing Moments in Allen v Farrow: Dylan Farrow's Story, Woody Allen's Prolific Career - E!
 Online

 The Early Days

 Mia first met Woody at celebrity watering hole Elaine's in New York in 1979, and he invited her to his glittering New Year's Eve party.
-Not long after, his secretary called her up to invite her to lunch with Mr. Allen, she went, and so their relationship began.
+Not long after, his secretary called her up to invite her to "lunch with Mr. Allen," she went, and so their relationship began.
 Mia admits she didn't think anyone would want to date a woman with seven children, but there he was (though he "didn't want to meet them at all" at first).
-In the beginning they lived in apartments directly across each other on either side of Central Park.
+In the beginning they lived in apartments across from each other on either side of Central Park.
 They'd flicker their lights on and off as a way to say "I love you," Mia recalls.
 Sometimes she'd hang a red towel outside her window as another signal.
 "Everything about that time was romantic," she says.

 He told her he had "zero interest" in kids, but she figured she could balance her family and having a private life, so she continued to see him.
-Eventually he met her brood, and would frequently visit the Connecticut house once she moved there, but he always maintained his own residence in the city.
+Eventually he met her brood and would frequently visit the Bridgeport house once she bought it, but he always maintained his own residence in the city.

 Father Figure